geoffbullen/landing-page-theme/careers/100_technical_lead.markdown

 - Download from iTunes or Google Play
 - Go to our [website](https://www.wallsync.net)
 - Watch us [pitch](https://www.youtube.com/watch?v=Z7PzP1HppiM)

-### Where we're at

-WallSync is a startup that has just received funding from a leading Australian startup accelerator and investment fund.
-We are now building the team to make the most of this opportunity.

-### What we're looking for

-We don't need you to have experience of all the technologies we use, you can learn those.
-We do need someone with strong problem solving skills and good fundamental development practices.

-- Someone that is comfortable picking up new technologies fast
-- Someone that can motivate and grow a team of techies
-- Someone that cares about delivering a great user experience.
-Simplicity over features.
-- Someone that welcomes the unstructured environment and opportunities of an early stage startup

-### Skills Required

-- Strong JS/HTML/CSS
-- Node JS
-- We use Angular.
-But we'd expect you to be strong in one or more of AngularJS, React or Vue
-- Unit and integration testing experience
-- Writing clean, well structured, documented code
-- Some mobile development experience (we use nativescript and Angular)

-###  Nice to haves

-- Experience managing and scaling cloud environments
-- Computer Vision (opencv)
-- Machine Learning (tensorflow)
-- Nativescript

-This isn’t your typical job.
-Have real influence over the development of a great product and company.
-Get exposure to a wide range of technologies and areas of product development.
-Be there at the beginning of an amazing journey!

 ### Ready to Apply?